HarvestStat/HarvestStat/README.md

     - [Agro-MAPS](https://gaez.fao.org/pages/agromaps)
 - National agricultural agencies

-## Data Processing
+## Data Processing and Sharing
-The crop data in this repository is calibrated and harmonized using Python.
-The code used for processing the data is included in the repository.
+We are currently sharing the Jupyter notebooks that we used to calibrate and harmonize the crop data for each country, which can be found in the `notebook/` directory.
+However, in order to keep the process streamlined, we do not share underlying data sources externally at this time.

 ## Repository Structure
 This repository is organized as follows:

 - `public/`: contains the processed data in CSV and JSON formats.
+(Note: the data is currently experimental and only available to our internal research team.)
 - `notebook/`: contains the Jupyter notebook used for processing the data per each country.
 - `docs/`: contains any additional documentation related to the data.